Optable/optable-ios-sdk/docs/usage-swift.md

 > :information_source: For more details on `hid` parameters, including the supported identifier types, check:
 > [Optable Real-Time API Integrations Guide > Resolver Specific Parameters > ID5 Mobile In-App](https://docs.optable.co/optable-documentation/guides/real-time-api-integrations-guide/resolver-specific-parameters#id5-mobile-in-app)

+#### Resolver-Specific Parameters

+On every `targeting()` call the SDK automatically attaches the parameters required by resolver-specific integrations such as ID5 Mobile In-App:

+- `bundle`: the application's bundle identifier.
+- `ver`: the application's version (`CFBundleShortVersionString`).
+- `ua`: the user agent of the device's default browser, detected asynchronously via `WKWebView` at SDK initialization.
+If a targeting call happens before detection completes, the parameter is omitted; set `customUserAgent` in `OptableConfig` to guarantee it is always present.
+- `id5_signature`: the ID5 signature cached from a previous targeting response, when available.

+When a targeting response contains an ID5 EID, the SDK extracts the associated signature and caches it in client storage.
+The cached signature persists across app restarts, is sent as `id5_signature` on subsequent targeting calls to improve ID5 resolve rates, and is removed by `targetingClearCache()`.

+In addition, unless `skipAdvertisingIdDetection` is set in `OptableConfig`, the device IDFA is automatically added to both `ids` and `hids` when ad tracking is authorized by the user.

 #### Caching Targeting Data